interlinkedprotocol/interlinked/README.md

 2. Protocol layer
 3. Network layer

-The article [Frequently Asked Questions](https://medium.com/interlinked-protocol/the-interlinked-protocol-most-frequently-asked-questions-1-ab1bad820875) gives a first insight to the protocol design.Further information will be published soon.
+The article [Frequently Asked Questions](https://medium.com/interlinked-protocol/the-interlinked-protocol-most-frequently-asked-questions-1-ab1bad820875) gives a first insight to the protocol design.
+Further information will be published soon.